-Mint or Mentha for me means pitchers of cold lemon-water with mint leaves on a hot Summer day after wandering around the island in the Adriatic Sea early in the morning, before sunrise, looking for herbs and picking small leafs of dark green wild mint, to be used later in salads, cold drinks and cocktails, or dried to take home and brew some strong mint tea.
+Mint or Mentha for me means pitchers of cold lemon water with mint leaves on a hot Summer day after wandering around the island in the Adriatic Sea early in the morning, before sunrise, looking for herbs and picking small leaves of dark green wild mint, to be used later in salads, cold drinks, and cocktails, or dried to take home and brew some strong mint tea.
 Another thing my grandma taught me: always keep a mint plant on your dining table if you are eating outside in the evening, rub its leaves every now and then: mint keeps mosquitos and ants away!

 There have been quite a few mint-themed perfumes around lately, it’s refreshing and cool notes flirting with Mojito associations, paired with chocolate, citruses, or just spearmint-peppery sharp fresh not-so-demanding compositions.
 Menta y Menta is different.

 It smells…so sophisticated in an unobtrusive way!
 Its style is minimalistic, both in perfume construction, in presentation and packaging – yet there is something compelling about it.